Travel the magnificent south-west of China: Sichuan and Yunnan

 Not much information on the kingdom of Shu has been passed on, but there are indications that Sanxingdui was the center of a rather large kingdom in the present Sichuan Province.
 Among experts Sanxingdui is therefore regarded as one of the most significant archeological sites in China.
 Sanxingdui is situated about 40 km north-west of Chengdu in the magnificent Sichuan Province.

 Most recently Chengdu, the capital of Sichuan province, has become something like a trading capital for South and West China.
 Many international companies have set up offices around Chengdu.
-In addition, many countries have established consulates in Chengdu, among them Germany, France, and Switzerland.
+In addition, many countries have established consulates in Chengdu, among them Australia, Germany, England, France, and Switzerland.

 Thanks to modern means of transport it is quite easy to get around in Chengdu.
 There is both an efficient bus system and a modern and extensive subway network.
 And if you get completely lost in the confusing entanglement of streets and laneways in Chengdu, you can always flag down one of the many taxis and have yourself driven back to your hotel.
 Since 2017 the airport of Chengdu has been linked to the subway network.